 The intentional use of toxic substances as medicine has created a heated debate among scientists and laity alike.
 The question is: can Ayurveda address the safety concerns that have emerged with the intentional use of toxic substances as medicines?

 Several studies have suggested that Ayurvedic medicines can contain dangerous levels of lead, mercury, and other heavy metals.
-One study indicated that nearly 20 percent of Ayurvedic products tested contained dangerously high levels of lead.
+One study indicated that nearly 20 percent of Ayurvedic products tested contained dangerously high lead levels.
 Another found that some herbs sold online were contaminated with heavy metals.

-Ayurvedic herbal supplements can be effective in treating inflammation and heart conditions, but some contain harmful materials.
+Ayurvedic herbal supplements can effectively treat inflammation and heart conditions, but some contain harmful materials.
 Many Ayurvedic materials have not been extensively studied in Western research.
 Despite effective policies in India, contaminated Ayurvedics continue to be produced and distributed.

 The FDA has not regulated Ayurvedic medicines.
 It is important to seek out an Ayurvedic toxicologist to help address the safety issues with Ayurvedic medicine.
 He or she can provide evidence of the safety of Ayurvedic medicine and can provide advice on managing the hazards associated with Ayurvedic therapies.